vipickering/vincentp/_posts/2013-10-18-fingerprint.md

 - An identicon
 - A typographic scale
 - A fixed grid (following the same scale)
-- A colour scheme.
+- A colour Scheme.

-I find it quite addictive trying out various combinations and seeing how they look at a website.
+I find it quite addictive trying out various combinations and seeing how they look at a site.
 As a proof of concept, it encapsulates the reactive interface idea quite well, obviously for a customer facing site you could take it further: make the grid responsive, make the colour schemes more diverse, make the algorithm more complex and add more features.

 ## Reactive Interfaces